Miyavi: 2004–2006: Majors and pop/acoustic era

 In 2004, he starred as himself in the film Oresama.
 In February he went on his first solo tour, Tokyo Dassou, and in July additional dates were added in Korea and Taiwan.
 In June his seventh single, "Ashita, Genki Ni Naare", was released, which charted twenty-second, and number one on the indies chart.
 In August a small, free, fan-club-only event was organized in Tokyo Dome, and on the 31st he held his last indie concert at the Nippon Budokan.
 In October, he signed a major contract with Universal Music Group, but was still co-managed by PS Company.
 This was followed by the release of his first major (double) single, "Rock no Gyakushuu"/"21sekikei Koushinkyoku", which entered the top ten on the charts.

 During May 2005 another single, "Freedom Fighters -Icecream wo Motta Hadashi no Megami to, Kikanjuu wo Motta Hadaka no Ousama-", was released, which charted tenth, and on June 1, his first major album, Miyavizm, was released.
 It was his first album to enter the top ten in the charts.
 It was followed by the third major single, "Kekkon Shiki Uta"/"Are You Ready to Rock?", which is his best charting single, along with "Dear My Friend"/"Itoshii Hito", released in 2006; both reached number six.
 In December he performed at the first Peace & Smile Carnival organized by PS Company.

 In late 2005 and for most of 2006, Miyavi shifted to an acoustic/pop sound reflected in his second and third major albums, MYV Pops and Miyaviuta: Dokusō, released on August 2 and September 13 respectively.
 They charted at fifteenth and twenty-fifth.
 The first album singles, "Señor Señora Señorita"/"Gigpig Boogie" and "Kimi ni Negai o", are not different in style.
 They charted as tenth and twenty-sixth respectively.
 Miyavi showcased his new acoustic style for the first time in the 25 Shūnen Kinen Koen concert series held at Tokyo Geijutsu Gekijo for five days in September around his 25th birthday.
-Miyavi left for America for the next six months to study the English language and take dance classes, and, on the weekends, went to Venice Beach and gave street performances.
+Miyavi left for America for the next six months to study the English language, take dance classes, and give street performances on the weekends at Venice Beach.